$0 West Virginia Foster Care Quick-Start Checklist

 The ESC model works because it pairs the assessment framework with specific caregiver interventions.
 These are the techniques that a good NAS care guide should teach in practical, executable detail.

 These techniques are not complicated.
 They are labor-intensive.
 The first two weeks of caring for a NAS infant can feel relentless — cycling between feeding, soothing, swaddling, and watching the infant sleep in 45-minute increments.
-But the clinical evidence is clear: non-pharmacological caregiver support reduces hospital stays, reduces the need for medication, and produces better developmental outcomes for the infant.
+Non-pharmacological caregiver support can reduce hospital stays and the need for medication, but it does not replace medical follow-up.

 Free Download